Related videos:

 The former Venezuelan president faces four federal charges: conspiracy of narco-terrorism, conspiracy to import cocaine, possession of machine guns and destructive devices, and conspiracy to possess machine guns and destructive devices.

-Regarding financing, the Department of the Treasury authorized Venezuela to pay Maduro's lawyers through modified licenses from the Office of Foreign Assets Control (OFAC), on the condition that "the funds must have been available after March 5, 2026, and cannot come from Venezuelan oil sales regulated in the United States."
+Regarding financing, the Department of the Treasury authorized Venezuela to pay Maduro's lawyers through modified licenses from the Office of Foreign Assets Control (OFAC), with the condition that "the funds must have been available after March 5, 2026, and cannot come from Venezuelan oil sales regulated in the United States."

 The second investigation in Miami